fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 ### Configure `bond 0` connections

 In general, `bond 0` is the connection for management traffic.
-These type of traffics are typically low frequency and requiring low bandwidth.
+This type of traffic is typically low frequency and requiring low bandwidth.
 To support Platform services, this interface will include `Campus` network (VLAN 1), `Physical server management` network (VLAN 3), `RHHI provisioning` network (VLAN 10), and `ovirt management`